conjurinc/api-python/README.md

 **Note:** If you have the `pandoc` package installed you may need to uninstall it for the above command to work.
 You can do so with `pip uninstall pypandoc`.

+## API Documentation

+See the [API documentation](https://conjurinc.github.io/api-python) for details of all classes and methods.

 ## Usage

 ### Configuration